 Financial liabilities are designated as either: (i) fair value through profit or loss; or (ii) at amortized cost.
 All financial liabilities are classified and subsequently measured at amortized cost except for financial liabilities at FVTPL.
 The classification determines the method by which the financial liabilities are carried on the statement of financial position subsequent to inception and how changes in value are recorded.
-Accounts payable are classified under other financial liabilities and carried on the statement of financial position at amortized cost.
+Accounts payable and due to related parties are classified at amortized cost.

-Notes to the Condensed Interim Consolidated Financial Statements December 31, 2019 (Stated in Canadian Dollars) (Unaudited - Prepared by Management)
+Notes to the Condensed Interim Consolidated Financial Statements September 30, 2020 (Stated in Canadian Dollars) (Unaudited - Prepared by Management)